Marie Gluesenkamp Perez leads Trump-backed Joe Kent after Tuesday results

 He has backed a national abortion ban and said at a recent debate he’d favor allowing Americans to own any guns available to the U.S. military, including machine guns.

-A first-time candidate, Kent, 42, said his anti-interventionist views — he says the U.S. should stop sending troops around the world and cease military aid to Ukraine — were shaped by his 20 years as a Special Forces officer, including 11 combat deployments in Iraq and elsewhere.
+A first-time candidate, Kent, 42, said the U.S. should stop sending troops around the world and cease military aid to Ukraine — views shaped by his 20 years as a Special Forces officer, including 11 combat deployments in Iraq and elsewhere.
 He also blames a bipartisan national security bureaucracy for the death of his wife, Shannon Kent, a Navy cryptologist killed in a suicide bombing in 2019 while fighting terrorists in Syria.

 If elected, Kent has vowed to reject compromises with Democrats and establishment Republicans, instead saying his agenda would be to hamstring President Joe Biden’s administration with investigations and seek to impeach Biden and Vice President Kamala Harris.